ScottPetit/SPYCollectionController/README.md

 #SPYCollectionController

 SPYCollectionController is a simple control to remove some of the boiler plate when setting up a UICollectionView.
 SPYCollectionController is by no means built for every use case, but instead for the most basic of cases where you only want to show a single section collection view and get selection events.

+The header is also pretty extensively documented (and simple) so feel free to take a look at there if you have any questions.

 <br/>
 [![Build Status](https://travis-ci.org/ScottPetit/SPYCollectionController.png?branch=master)](https://travis-ci.org/ScottPetit/SPYCollectionController)

-##Initializing
+##Initializing and Usage

 SPYCollectionController has a few different init methods but the most encompassing is: